CESNET/simplesamlphp-module-authswitcher/README.md

 ## Running in proxy mode

-In the proxy mode, it is assumed that the upstream IdP used for authentication could handle the requested `AuthnContext` already.
-You need to set the `proxy_mode` configuration option to `true`:
+In proxy mode, you need to make a couple of changes.

+First, set the `proxy_mode` configuration option to `true`:

 ```php
 53 => [